PerilousBooklet/arch-linux-notes/arch-linux-server.md

 Install Docker with `sudo pacman -Syu docker docker-compose`.

-[lazydocker](https://github.com/jesseduffield/lazydocker) lets you visualize and manage all containers running on a server through a simple an pretty TUI.
+[lazydocker](https://github.com/jesseduffield/lazydocker) lets you visualize and manage all containers running on a server through a simple and pretty TUI.

 Install `lazydocker` with `paru -Sua lazydocker`.